ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 3. Inject `teams:` parameter into workflow files
 4. Create a Veracode SCA workspace, generate a unique agent token, and set GitHub Actions secrets

 All operations are idempotent - safe to re-run.
+If a repo import completes after the script times out, the next run detects the incomplete state via the absence of `default-veracode.yml` and automatically applies the missing post-import steps.

 > **App installation is manual.** The script checks whether `veracode-workflow-app` is installed per org and generates `manual_install_links.csv` with a direct install URL for each org that needs it.
 Automated installation via the GitHub API is not supported for third-party apps.